 - A Lebara SIM in 2020 actually came without voicemail being activated, which makes a nice change

-- When I deactivated voicemail on Three, their network ignored the GSM commands: I had to call the helpline and hold for the best part of an hour, then speak with an operator who tried to persuade me to leave it switched on.
+- When I deactivated voicemail on Three, their network ignored the GSM commands: I had to call the helpline and hold for nearly an hour, then speak with an operator who tried to persuade me to leave it switched on.

 - Disabling voicemail on iD Mobile was done via their website in 2020, and resulted in a call immediately disconnecting if the phone is off (no "this mobile is switched off" message or anything like that), sometimes displaying the message "number not valid."
 This is particularly unhelpful on the iPhone, which automatically rejects incoming calls when on silent (rather than letting them ring without sounding the ringer like normal phones do)---Apple does not provide any option to change that behaviour.

 - Extra charge for SMS delivery confirmation?

 - SMS delivery is not guaranteed, and if you're messaging someone who might have forgotten to tell you they've left the country (e.g. international students), or whose safety you're concerned about, then it can be useful to know if your message was delivered to a phone (meaning at least the service is still connected and the phone still has power---although I have seen some cases of networks sending misleading delivery acknowledgements for cancelled numbers).
 Some networks charge extra for requesting delivery confirmation---which can accumulate if you sent a lot of texts with that bit still switched on.

 - I have never known Vodafone to charge for delivery confirmation.
 Lebara also didn't do so in 2020.

 - Three started charging for delivery confirmation in 2011.